lieuzhenghong/inspectors-gadget/README.md

 ## Real-world usage results

-Given by the client for the period August-September 2017
+Given by the client for the period August–September 2017

-> Reports generated : 340
+> - Reports generated : 340
-> Hours taken to generate report without software: 4x340
+> - Hours taken to generate report without software: 4x340
-> Hours taken to generate report with software: 1x340
+> - Hours taken to generate report with software: 1x340
-> Man-hours saved: **1020** (3x340)
+> - Man-hours saved: **1020** (3x340)

 > Intangible benefits:
 >  1) Improved quality of work